 Today, my attorney went on with the metaphor.
 “And getting the dinosaur to change or do something on your behalf is very hard.
 You can push, yell, ask, write letters, and it’s very likely that if they move at all, the dinosaur will move because of some random reason and not as a result of your request.”

 The good news in my case is I got a new job that starts in two weeks.
-I’ve been paying her 25% of my income since my last corporate job, but it’s never quite equalled the *theoretical* job that I was supposed to land in the first few months after the decree was signed.
-And I will dutifully contact the AG’s office and they will dutifully withhold the child support payments from my take home pay.
+I’ve been paying her 25% of my income since my last corporate job, but it’s never quite equaled the *theoretical* job that I was supposed to land in the first few months after the decree was signed.
+And I will dutifully contact the AG’s office and they will dutifully withhold the child support payments from my take-home pay.

-A few things I didn’t know about this process.
+A few things I didn’t know about the AG’s collections process.

 - The AG’s office will set an additional payment, on top of your support payment, when you are behind.
 I called to tell them, “I’m just getting back on my feet, can we reduce the extra payments just a little?”
 I was told in no uncertain terms, by one of the dinosaur’s minions, that I could file a petition to change the support order.
 So I’d have to sue her?
 Okay, pass.